COLLABORATIONS

 Death Literacy for Children

 For many of us, our earliest experiences of death set a foundation for how we understand loss.
-After facilitating conversations on loss with over 500 people, speaking to numerous experts, and delving into research on loss and development, we realized that we wanted to create meaningful tools for children to navigate loss in a caring and authentic way.
+After facilitating conversations on loss with over 500 people, speaking to numerous experts, & delving into research on loss & development, we realized that we wanted to create meaningful tools for children to navigate loss in a caring & authentic way.

-Denmark and Bhutan are among the happiest countries in the world and one of their shared characteristics is that they invite death to be a part of life.
-In Bhutan, the culture suggests that people should think about death five times a day, and in reflecting on death, they can accept it more.
-In Denmark, parents address death with their children in an empathic and authentic way.
-Both countries encourage a culture that allows life and death to coexist, thereby creating healthier societies.
+Denmark & Bhutan are among the happiest countries in the world & one of their shared characteristics is that they invite death to be a part of life.
+In Bhutan, the culture suggests that people should think about death five times a day, & in reflecting on death, they can accept it more.
+In Denmark, parents address death with their children in an empathic & authentic way.
+Both countries encourage a culture that allows life & death to coexist, thereby creating healthier societies.

-Our initiative is comprised of behaviour designers, Shivani Gupta and illustration artists, Ishaan Dasgupta and Ayeshe Sadr, supported by renowned industry experts.
+Our initiative is comprised of behaviour designers, Shivani Gupta & illustration artists, Ishaan Dasgupta & Ayeshe Sadr, supported by renowned industry experts.

 Project FUEL

-Workshops and toolkits that enable people to build awareness towards death & dying in meaningful ways.
-Co-created with wisdom historian, and award winning educator and author, Deepak Ramola.
+Workshops & toolkits that enable people to build awareness towards death & dying in meaningful ways.
+Co-created with wisdom historian, & award-winning educator & author, Deepak Ramola.

 Led an end-of-life care workshop at the world’s first Human Wisdom Festival by Project FUEL.